nikomatsakis/rfcs/active/0000-traits.md

 3. Possibly necessary for full use of associated types (which are not part of this RFC, but see [this appendix](#assoc) for some discussion).

+Regarding the notion of being easier to read: obviously this will be something about which reasonable people can disagree.
+My personal take is that I find the precise list of traits that each type parameter implements to be of secondary importance compared to the names of the type parameters themselves.
+The current syntax fails to separate those two things and hence I find I am unable to take in complex fn signatures "at a glance".
+YMMV.

 ### Overloadable operators